‘Teen Mom 2’ Leah Messer Plays Nice With Jeremy Calvert On Twitter Amid Brooke Wehr Break Up Rumors

 As Leah Messer was tied to T.R.
 Dues, who previously worked as her trainer, Calvert and Wehr embarked on a romance in 2015, which led to an engagement at the end of last summer.
 Following over a year of on-and-off dating, Calvert proposed to Wehr during a family vacation to Ocean City, Maryland.

 “I do plan on marrying Brooke.
 Why wouldn’t I?”
 Calvert later wrote on Instagram, via a report by The Hollywood Gossip.

 “She treats me great, works hard [as f**k], takes amazing care of her child… She makes me smile everyday, yes we have our moments but f**k, what couple don’t [sic]?
 We don’t go to bed mad at each other.”

 “I love her more than anything and so does my daughter, so that even means more to me that [sic] words can explain,” he added.

 During Monday’s new episode of Teen Mom 2, Leah Messer was seen telling her friend that she had just received news of Calvert’s engagement.
-However, rather than speak of his excitement, the reality star and mother of three suggested that he had spoke of the matter as if it was no big deal.
+However, rather than speak of his excitement, the reality star and mother of three suggested that he had spoken of the matter as if it was no big deal.
 Leah Messer also told the friend the she hoped Calvert was taking his engagement seriously.

 Following the episode, In Touch Weekly magazine claimed Calvert had hinted at a split from Wehr.
 In recent weeks, Calvert hasn’t shared any new photos of himself and Wehr and after returning to Twitter, he hasn’t said a thing about her — or their potential wedding plans.
 In addition, Calvert shared a suspicious message on Instagram with his fans just a short time ago, which spoke of letting go.